badd-labs/badd-labs/lab3.1/README.md

 You can now start/stop the miner.

 ```
-> miner.start(1)	# one thread
+> miner.start(1)	# one thread in this case, you can increase the thread number to increase the mining power so that you can compete with remote server.
 > miner.stop()
 ```

 To know currently you are mining or not, you can run

 ```
-> miner.getHashrate()  # if you are mining, the hash rate should be a non-zero positive constant, and will change at different time
+> miner.getHashrate()  # The output should be a number, and this number indicates the current mining power.
 ```